-NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 30 JUNE 2023 AND FOR THE THREE-MONTH AND SIX-MONTH PERIODS THEN ENDED
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 30 SEPTEMBER 2023 AND FOR THE THREE-MONTH AND NINE-MONTH PERIODS THEN ENDED

-(ii) Classification (continued)
+- (e) Financial assets and financial liabilities (continued) - (ii) Classification (continued)

 Business model assessment (continued)

 - how managers of the business are compensated (e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected); and, - the frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
 However, information about sales activity is not considered in isolation, but as part of an overall assessment of how the Group's and the Bank's stated objective for managing the financial assets is achieved and how cash flows are realised.